By Walt Jurgensen and Hal Sands

 In 1996, the homeowners approved a $100 annual assessment to pay down the mortgage on the recreational facilities in six years.
 In March of 2001 the final mortgage payment was made and a mortgage burning party held to celebrate the event.

 In 2005 the last available lot was built upon.
-There are now 690 homes in the commnunity.
+There are now 690 homes in the community.
 However, 2005 was not a good year.
 In November, Hurricane Wilma struck.
 Many homeowners experienced some loss, but the older manufactured homes were especially hard hit.
 A few had to be totally replaced.
 Also, there were rumors of a move to replace the golf course with a “work force” condominium project.
 The rumors proved to be true and the community was galvanized to action.
 The Association hired a lawyer.
-A flurry of letters to the editor brought support from many outside of the community.
-It was discovered that there was a statement in the documents that said that the golf course should remain a golf course or similar activity.* By the spring of 2006 it appears that the developer had lost interest in the project.
+A flurry of letters to the editor brought support from many outsides of the community.
+It was discovered that there was a statement in the documents that said that the golf course should remain a golf course or similar activity.
+In 1990 because of the MRTA Act the owners of the golf course did not need to carry over this statement from the deed .
+By the spring of 2006 it appears that the developer had lost interest in the project.

 PAST BOARD PRESIDENTS: